 Industry in Focus

-- Border Closures (Freight and Transportation of Stock) - Open with Strict Operating Requirements
+- Border Closures (Freight and Transportation of Stock) - Open with Strict Operating Requirements.

-Based on this rule businesses must make adjustments to their business, for example, any work on a caravan only one person can be inside at any one time.
+Businesses must make adjustments to their business, for example, any work on a caravan only one person can be inside at any one time.
 How to engage with Social Distancing

 Caravan and RV Manufacturers